viniciuslinss/minecraft-website/README.md

-# 🚀 Agen-Craft
+# 🚀 Cognicraft

 > **A sophisticated AI-powered crafting platform built with Next.js** ✨

-Welcome to Agen-Craft, an innovative project that combines the power of artificial intelligence with intuitive user experiences.
+Welcome to Cognicraft, an innovative project that combines the power of artificial intelligence with intuitive user experiences.
 This modern web application showcases cutting-edge development practices and elegant design patterns.

 ## 🎯 Overview

-Agen-Craft represents the next generation of intelligent web applications, built with performance and user experience at its core.
+Cognicraft represents the next generation of intelligent web applications, built with performance and user experience at its core.
 Whether you're exploring AI capabilities or crafting digital solutions, this platform provides a robust foundation for innovation.

 ## ⚡ Features